Text-Based Personas for Simulating User Privacy Decisions: System Design

-The optimization procedure operates as an iterative search, inspired by evolutionary algorithms and LLM-driven optimization approaches~\cite{yang2024large, pryzant-etal-2023, Promptbreeder}.
+\name's optimization operates as an iterative search, inspired by evolutionary algorithms and LLM-driven optimization approaches~\cite{yang2024large, pryzant-etal-2023, Promptbreeder}.
 At each iteration, it generates a population of personas, chooses the best one, and provides correction feedback for the subsequent iterations.
-The search stops when the maximum number of iterations is reached or the best persona exhibits no more improvements.
+The search stops when the maximum number of iterations is reached or the best persona shows no more improvements.
 At the first iteration, the generation model is prompted with the persona template, the set of questions ($\mathbf{q}^{\text{gen}}$) and responses ($\mathbf{r}^{\text{gen}}$), and instructions to generate the persona.
-During this initial step, the model is prompted $B$ times with high temperature to promote diversity in persona generation.
+In this iteration, the model is prompted $B$ times with high temperature to promote diversity in persona generation.
 The output is a population of $B$ initial personas that follow the persona template and compress the individual questions and responses.
 We opted to use a higher temperature rather than prompting the model explicitly to diversify the persona generation, as explicit diversity instructions might lead to contrived or superficial variations.

 Given the population of personas, the next step is to evaluate each one of them on the $\mathbf{r}^{\text{gen}}$ set.
 The procedure prompts a prediction model ($M_{pred}$) with the persona, each question from ($\mathbf{q}^{\text{gen}}$), the answer range, and the instructions to predict the answer.
 It keeps the persona with the highest accuracy ($acc_{best}$) for the next generation, as the most representative of the user's $\mathbf{r}^{\text{gen}}$.
-Next, a feedback model ($M_{fb}$) analyzes the best persona at the current iteration for three aspects: conciseness, generalization, and predictiveness.
+Next, a feedback model ($M_{fb}$) analyzes the best persona at the current iteration for conciseness, generalization, and predictiveness.
 In particular, it takes the predicted answers from this persona ($\hat{\mathbf{r}}_{best}$) and compares them with the real answers.
-Then it constructs feedback, which includes necessary corrections to be made for the persona based on wrong predictions, suggested alignment with the template, and improvements for conciseness and generalization.
+Then it constructs feedback, which includes necessary corrections to be made to the persona based on wrong predictions, suggested alignment with the template, and improvements for conciseness and generalization.

 The next $I-1$ iterations proceed similarly.
 The generation model ($M_{gen}$) is prompted with the best persona from the prior iteration and the feedback from the feedback model.
 The generation model produces a batch $B$ of corrected personas using a high temperature to induce diversity.
 These corrected personas undergo the same process of prediction, selection, feedback, and correction.
 The search stops at the earlier of two conditions: the maximum number of iterations $I$ has been reached or when the best persona at an iteration matches all the responses from $\mathbf{r}^{\text{gen}}$.